-You can appeal suspension and re-admission decisions in writing to your college’s Student Scholastic Standing Committee.
+You can appeal suspension and re-admission decisions by contacting your college’s Advising and Academic Services office.

 Re-admission and returning to the University

 Your re-admission to the University will not be automatic.
-You must be able to demonstrate that you can succeed within your academic program or that the circumstances causing your academic hardship have changed.
+You must be away for two academic semesters (one fall and spring) and be able to demonstrate that you can succeed within your academic program or that the circumstances causing your academic hardship have changed.
 Upon return, you will be placed on probation.